I. Molecular evolution

 Computational platform for protein evolution and function analysis (TREND)

 Computational analysis of protein evolution and function can lead to deep insights and unexpected discoveries.
 However a comprehensive analysis is extremely time-consuming and error-prone.
 To help biologists perform evolutionary analysis more efficiently I have created a computational platform called TREND (http://trend.evobionet.com/).
-The platform automates many steps of computational analysis of proteins and put all the derived information into phylogenetic context.
+The platform automates many steps in the computational analysis of proteins and puts all the information obtained into a phylogenetic context.

 Gumerov V.M. and Zhulin I.B.
 (2020) TREND: a platform for exploring protein function in prokaryotes based on phylogenetic, domain architecture and gene neighborhood analyses.
 Nucleic Acids Res., 48: W72-W76. |